top of page

 Next, take down family photos and personal collections.
 Instead of displaying pictures from family holidays, choose neutral art that appeals to a wider audience.

-Deep Clean
+Deep Clean Every Corner

 A sparkling clean home gives a strong first impression.
-You may want to hire professional cleaning services, but a thorough clean yourself can also do wonders.
+You may want to hire professional cleaning services, but a thorough clean by yourself can also do wonders.
 Pay attention to areas that are often overlooked—baseboards, window sills, ceiling fans, and even inside cupboards.

 Make Necessary Repairs